ShunSakurai/easy_paste/README.md

 # easy_paste
 A tool for generating easy-to-paste tables for quotes and weighted words from the analysis exported from memoQ

-Japanese README will also be available upon request.

 ![Concept](https://raw.github.com/wiki/ShunSakurai/easy_paste/easy_paste_concept.png)

 ## Description
 You don't have to manually add up the number of words for creating quotes anymore.
 This tool generates easy-to-paste tables for quotes from the analysis exported from memoQ.

-You can also calculate the weighted words for the files.
+You can also calculate the weighted words and the translation and proofreading time for the files. memoQ now [tells us the weighted words](https://www.memoq.com/memoq-build-june), but this tool is still useful in that it provides the estimated time.

 This program is coded in Python with tkinter and is distributed in .exe format through [py2exe](http://www.py2exe.org/).

+Japanese README will also be available upon request.

 ## Installation
 This tool is currently only available for Windows at [Releases](https://github.com/ShunSakurai/easy_paste/releases).